testthedocs/redactor/docs/tests.rst

 Space Consistency
 =================

-- Checks to avoid mix between spaces and tabs
+- Checks to avoid mix between spaces and tabs, done by :doc:`testrunner/rd-coala`

 Sphinx Lint
 ===========

-- Checks if ``sphinx build`` works in picky mode,
+- Checks if ``sphinx build`` works in picky mode, done by :doc:`testrunner/rd-sphinx`

 To Do
 ------

-- create a docker container for testrunner.sphinx
 - write docs about testrunner.sphinx, explain the difference to mr.docs
 - add function to run testrunner.sphinx in ci or local mode, where the difference is hiding and saving output

 Word Consistency
 ================

-- Checks for consistence use of words, like GitHub, **not** Github
+- Checks for consistence use of words, like GitHub, **not** Github, :doc:`testrunner/rd-lint`

 To Do
 ------